-In spite of the precautions taken, the ASU shall be derimed at regular intervals in order to remove any excessive impurities such as hydrocarbons, carbon dioxide, and nitrous oxide that might have entered the plant, particularly during operational upsets.
-Due to the fact that the main reboiler is the component most liable to accumulate hydrocarbons, it shall be derimed with particular care.
+ASUs shall be derimed at regular intervals in order to remove any excessive impurities such as hydrocarbons, carbon dioxide, and nitrous oxide that might have entered the plant, particularly during operational upsets.
+Due to the fact that the main reboiler is the component most liable to accumulate hydrocarbons, it shall be derimed with particular care in accordance with the procedure at 7.6.1.